John Lanchbery: Director of American Ballet Theatre: 1978–1980

 The American Ballet Theatre used 14 Lanchbery arrangements between 1962 and 2002: he was the Musical Director of the Company between 1978 and 2002.
 Their productions included his arrangement, for Natalia Makarova, Minkus's La Bayadère in 1980.
 Lanchbery arranged more than 30 pieces by Franz Liszt for Macmillan's Mayerling, which premiered at Covent Garden in 1978.
-Nureyev staged the full-length La Bayadère for the Paris Opera Ballet in 1992, which proved to be his final production before his death.
-Minkus's score was presented in its original orchestration for Nureyev's version, the parts having been obtained from the Mariinsky Theatre's library by Nureyev himself.
-Nureyev photo copied the score himself, which were poorly done with entire parts of the pages cut off.
-This required Nureyev to call upon Lanchbery to fix the passages of the score that were missing, but always staying true to Minkus's original intentions.
-Nureyev considered Lanchbery to be the greatest ballet conductor of his time.
+Nureyev staged the full-length La Bayadère for the Paris Opera Ballet in 1992, which was his final production before his death.
+Nureyev's version used Minkus's original orchestration, which Nureyev had photocopied from the Mariinsky Theatre's library.
+However, the poor photocopying required Lanchbery, whom Nureyev considered to be the greatest ballet conductor of his time, to interpolate the passages of the score that were missing, in accordance with his conception of Minkus's original intentions.

-Visiting conductor

-In addition to London, Australia, and Sweden, Lanchbery was a guest conductor at many of the world's leading opera houses, including Paris, Stockholm, Rio de Janeiro, New York and Houston.
-He also toured Japan, Russia and China.
-He received honours from Russia and Sweden.
+In addition to London, Australia, and Sweden, Lanchbery was a guest conductor at many of the world's leading opera houses, including Paris, Stockholm, Rio de Janeiro, New York, and Houston.
+He also toured Japan, Russia, and China.

-Honours
+International reputation

+Lanchbery was widely considered (including by Rudolf Nureyev) to be the greatest ballet-conductor of his time, and to be "a conductor and music director of unmatched experience" who was "directly responsible for raising the status and the standards of musical performance".

+Maina Gielgud, Artistic Director of The Australian Ballet, stated that he was "the finest conductor for dance of his generation and probably well beyond".
+One critic wrote that "the music was always on its best behaviour" when Lanchbery was conducting.

 Lanchbery was the first non-Soviet conductor to receive the Bolshoi Medal.
-He also received the Carina Ari Medal and the Queen Elizabeth II Coronation Award, Britain's highest professional award.
-In 1990 he was appointed an Officer of the Order of the British Empire.
+He also received the Carina Ari Medal of Sweden and the Queen Elizabeth II Coronation Award, which was Britain's highest award for ballet.
+In 1990, he was appointed an Officer of the Order of the British Empire.

 Personal life

-Lanchbery married a Sadler's Wells principal Elaine Fifield in 1951.
-They had a daughter, Margaret Lanchbery, and divorced in 1960: Elaine died in 1999.
-Lanchbery became an Australian citizen in 2002, making his home in Melbourne, where he died on 27 February 2003 of cancer.
-He was survived by his daughter, Margaret, of Melbourne, and his companion, Thomas Han.
+Lanchbery married the Australian-born Elaine Fifield (d.
+1999), who was a principal of Sadler's Wells Ballet, in 1951, but their marriage was dissolved in 1960.
+They had a daughter, Margaret Lanchbery, who lived in Melbourne and survived both of her parents.

+Lanchbery became an Australian citizen in 2002, and resided in Melbourne, where he died of cancer on 27 February 2003.
+He was also survived by his gay companion Thomas Han.
-He was a member of the Garrick Club.

 Works

-Some of the most popular ballets are arrangements of works written for a different purpose.
-Perhaps the best-known is Alexander Glazunov's arrangement of Frédéric Chopin's piano music into the ballet Les Sylphides.
-Another famous example is La boutique fantasque, an arrangement of Gioachino Rossini's music by Ottorino Respighi in 1919.
-However, Lanchbery was the most successful and prolific arranger of music for ballet.
+Some of the most popular ballet-scores are arrangements of non-ballet music.
+Lanchbery was the most successful adapter of non-ballet music for ballet: